Back to Blogs Syllabus

 • Coding-Decoding

-Basic computer concepts including hardware, software, memory types, and networking basics.
+Basic computer concepts including hardware, software, memory types, networking basics, algorithms, flowcharts, variables, data types, loops, and functions.

 Practice Section A MCQs for Free